astrohart/xyLOGIX.Core.Debug.VS2019/xyLOGIX.Core.Debug/README.md

 ##### Summary

-Gets or sets the source of events.
+Gets or sets the quote of events.
 Typically, this is the name of the application that is sending the events.

 ##### Remarks